-This document outlines the creation of a network monitoring bridge on Ubuntu 6.06 (Dapper).
-The bridge can be transparently plugged into any segment of a local subnet to analyze network traffic without disturbing network services. ntop is used for monitoring; it provides comprehensive statistics on network usage and throughput.
+This document outlines the creation of a network monitoring bridge on Ubuntu 14.04 but should work on any supported versions at this time.
+(15/4/16) The bridge can be transparently plugged into any segment of a local subnet to analyze network traffic without disturbing network services.
+Several services are used for monitoring and they provide comprehensive statistics on network usage and throughput.
 For more information on what a bridge is see the Linux Documentation Project Bridging Howto.

 Sample uses of the network monitor